aaronmams/jekyll-now/_posts/2018-07-20-Bayesian AB Testing.md

 so I had some fun messing around with a new [R package for doing AB Testing](https://cran.r-project.org/web/packages/bayesAB/index.html) in a Bayesian framework.
 Here's my report:

 # AB Testing
-AB testing appears to me to be yet another way that private sector folks have tried to rebrand basic statistics as something they invented.
-Disclaimer: I'm no expert and the jargon of 'AB Testing' might have a long history in the scientific literature.
+AB testing appears to me to be yet another way that people have tried to rebrand basic statistics.
+As far as I can tell 'AB Testing' just means asking whether A is better than B.

 The nub of the problem is this: